 Brief research overview

-We are interested in the genetic and neural bases of sensory evolution, as well as various evolutionary genomic topics.
+We are interested in the genetic and neural bases of sensory evolution, as well as more general evolutionary genomic topics (including local adaptation, gene family evolution, genetics of speciation).
 These themes often overlap and draw on approaches from neurogenetics, comparative genomics, and behaviorial biology.
-Currently, the sensory modalities we are investigating are chemosensation and temperature sensing, both of which evolve quickly and are often involved in local adaptation.
+Currently, the sensory modalities we are investigating are chemosensation and temperature sensing, both of which evolve quickly and are thought to be involved in local adaptation.
 To do this work we utilize diverse Drosophila species and populations from around the globe.

 • What are the genes and neurons involved in these changes?